ycombinator/advanced-search-for-legacy-app/README.md

-# Advanced Search for your Legacy Application - Phase 0
+# Advanced Search for your Legacy Application
+## Phase 0: Legacy Application

-This is the initial "legacy" phase of the blog application.
+This is the initial "legacy" phase of the **address book** application.
 The application has three tiers: a single page application that runs in the user's browser, an API server, and a MySQL database server.
 Each of these tiers is detailed below.

-## Single page application
+### Single page application

-The single page application runs in users' browsers and lets them list the latest blog posts and add new blog posts.
+The single page application runs in users' browsers.
+It allows users to:
+- list the contacts in the address book
+- create a new contact
+- update a contact
+- delete a contact

 This tier is implemented using Angular JS, HTML and CSS.

-## HTTP API server
+### HTTP API server

-There are two HTTP APIs — to list the latest blog posts and to create a new blog post.
-These are called by the single page application.
+The single page application calls the following HTTP APIs:
+- list contacts: `GET /api/contacts`
+- create a new contact: `POST /api/contacts`
+- retrieve a contact: `GET /api/contacts/{contact_id}`
+- update a contact: `PUT /api/contacts/{contact_id}`
+- delete a contact: `DELETE /api/contacts/{contact_id}`

 This tier is implemented using Node.js with Hapi.js.
+The code implementing the APIs talks to a MySQL database server (on localhost).

 To serve the single page application and start the HTTP API server, run:

     npm start

-The code implementing the APIs talks to a MySQL database server (on localhost).

-## MySQL database server
+### MySQL database server

 It is assumed that an instance of the MySQL database server is running on `localhost`.

-In this instance, there is a database named `blog`, which contains four tables:
+In this instance, there is a database named `address_book`, which contains four tables:
+ - `contact`: contacts
- - `authors`: authors of blog posts
+ - `address`: addresses of contacts
- - `posts`: blog posts
- - `tags`: tags for blog posts
- - `posts_tags`: many-to-many relationship between `posts` and `tags`

-An author can have 0 or more posts.
-A post must have exactly one author.

-A post can have 0 or more tags.
-A tag may belong to 0 or more blog posts.
+A contact must have exactly one address.
+An address can be shared between multiple contacts.
+The DDL for the schema can be found in [data/schema.sql](data/schema.sql).

-More details on this schema can be found in [data/schema.sql](data/schema.sql).
-To create the `blog` database and the tables in it, run:
+To create the `address_book` database and the tables in it, run:

     mysql -u root < data/schema.sql

+To seed the tables with some inital data, run:

+    ./data/init.sh

+(This will prompt you for the [database password](api/mysql_connection.js#L6)).

 ## Next Step

-The next step is Phase 1.
-In this phase we will add a search box to the index page and add a corresponding search results page.
-The search results page will simply list out the blog posts that match the search query entered in the search box on the index page.
+The next step is [Phase 1](tree/phase-1-es).
+In this phase we will install Elasticsearch and run it.